GNOME/gnome-shell/HACKING.md

     };
 ```

-For GObject inheritence, we use the GObject.registerClass() function provided
+For GObject inheritance, we use the GObject.registerClass() function provided
 by gjs.
 ```javascript
     var MyActor = GObject.registerClass(